-Do you ever feel like you go through the bulk of you life smiling and nodding every time a certain topic comes up.
+Do you ever feel like you go through the bulk of your life smiling and nodding every time a certain topic comes up?
 Maybe it is grade 11 math.
 Or how to properly use effect/affect.
 Or what really happens to a responsible adult’s shopping list once they enter into a Costco.

 Then one day it is like BOOM!
 Your brain decides to adult and you finally ‘get it’.

 For me, one of those things has been ‘productivity’ (I’m still working on grammar and bulk-grocery shopping strategies).